sballano/nspanel_thermostat/hardware_mods.md

 ![Wires attached](img/doc/03_wires_attached.jpg)

-Use a small diameter shirnk wrap to protect the wires from shorting out, this is important, if the sensor shorts out the thermostat won't operate.
+Use a small diameter shrink wrap to protect the wires from shorting out, this is important, if the sensor shorts out the thermostat won't operate.

 Place the NTC in the hole and the PCB in place, solder both connections and cut the excess wire.